-We felt it could rise from the dead and perhaps express some art spirt.
+Federico and I felt it could rise from the dead.
+Perhaps express some art spirit in the uncle’s wishes.
 We decided to collaborate and paint the truck bright pink and bring it back to life.

-I wanted the toys to manifest their spirit in machine drawings.
+I wanted the toys to manifest the uncles and their spirits in the random drawings.

 The robotic toys were further deconstructed, rewired into a totem called the Angel of Car Death, (Carro Angel de Muerte) now rises from the empty hood, where the motor would be.
 The toys produced two drawings one eerily displayed a skull.
-The robotic toys were wired to and controlled with an Arduino micro controller.
+The robotic toys were wired to and controlled by an Arduino microcontroller.

-All was displayed in the Concina de Humo Gallery, Federico’s moms smoke kitchen turned into a gallery.
+All were displayed in the Concina de Humo Gallery, Federico’s moms smoke kitchen turned into a gallery.
 I LOVE Mexico and the culture.

-It needed feathers to reflect the turkeys and chickens in every yard and angel wings in every home and I asked Matthew Sibley a resident with excellent Spanish, if he could ask the uncle and Aurelia Xique for waste chicken feathers.
+As I was building the robotic totem, I felt It needed feathers to reflect the turkeys and chickens in every yard to speak back to the altars in each home.
+Feathered angel wings attached to each car part, we’re going to speak to this devoted city.
+A poet resident Matthew Sibley with excellent Spanish asked the uncle and Aurelia Xique if they had waste chicken feathers.
 Soon Federico’s’ 73 years old grandmother arrived with a bag of freshly plucked chicken feathers.

-We found a wonderful city and a warm community with extended family of Federico Cuatlacuatl and so many talented artists.
-This well funded residency was about using what is at hand and available in the community and creating art.
+We found a wonderful city and a warm community with the extended family of Federico Cuatlacuatl and so many talented artists.
+Thiwell-fundeded residency was about using what is at hand and available in the community and creating art.